Guy

 Mark Ramsey said:

 "Thank you for the cool lev kit.
 I have built many from scratch in the past using class A amplifiers and infrared beam but none worked as well as your kit.
 The efficiency is amazing only using minimal power during levitation it lets the neodymium magnets do most of the work.
-The meter measures coil current it can go positive or negative as you can see it is centered during levitation indicating minimum current.
-The copper below is a damper and works very well.

 January 1, 2008